ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 fluctuations of the fluid.
 The derivation of a scattering function from the hydrodynamic equations and the derivation of the hydrodynamic equations themselves are quite involved.
-We will provide some of the essential idea and equations but a more thorough overview can be found else where, see the Further reading section.
+We will provide some of the essential idea and equations but a more thorough overview can be found elsewhere, see the Further reading section.

 To build up a macroscopic theory of a fluid we first require an equation